krestomatio/moodle-operator/README.md

 **Krestomatio Managed Service:**

-This project is used by Krestomatio, a service offering managed Moodle™ e-learning platform.
+This project is part of open source powering Krestomatio, a service offering managed Moodle™ e-learning platform.
 Visit the [Krestomatio: Managed E-learning Platforms](https://krestomatio.com) to learn more.